chihin-chan/Singlish101/README.md

 A repository for documenting translations between common phrases spoken in the Singlish and UK English language.

-This document is integrated with [Google forms](https://docs.google.com/forms/d/1xC0B0aKq7cU7MXO0mhMt-IBiMesHfgXJaLT6TNtVGuc/edit), in which a GitHub CI checks for new entries and is added in `Chaptermate/gsheets.tex`.
+This document is integrated with [Google forms](https://docs.google.com/forms/d/1xC0B0aKq7cU7MXO0mhMt-IBiMesHfgXJaLT6TNtVGuc/edit), in which a GitHub CI checks for new entries and adds them into `Chaptermate/gsheets.tex`.

 The GitHub CI has been instructed to check for new entries every 10 minutes, however, it seems to be entirely random at times - any feedback is greatly appreciated.